DanWahlin/Angular-JumpStart/README.md

 1. Visit `http://localhost`
 1. Stop Kubernetes using `kubectl delete -f .k8s`

+## Running in the Azure Static Web Apps Service

+Check out my post on this at https://blog.codewithdan.com/getting-started-with-azure-static-web-apps.

 <a id="kubernetes-day-zero"></a>
 ## Kubernetes Day Zero Webinar: Deploying to Kubernetes